-Reflecting the trend of the times, the first group of Jews to settle in Leadville could trace their roots to Germany.
+Reflecting the trend of the times, earlier Jews settling in Leadville could trace their roots to Germany and Western Europe.
 They tended towards assimilationist attitudes and the practice of Reform Judaism.
 This included services largely in English, women as members of the congregation, and the use of a choir.
-Later immigration to America and Leadville included a large proportion of Eastern European Jews who were more rigorous in their religious observations and practices, and hence were more orthodox.
+Later immigration to America and to Leadville included a larger proportion of Eastern European Jews who were more rigorous in their religious observations and practices, and hence were more orthodox.
 As more Orthodox Jews settled in Leadville, separate activities from the Reform group of Jews were more evident.
 Ultimately, the Orthodox Jews purchased a former church on 5th Street that was also briefly a Salvation Army barracks.